 What is a power of attorney?

 A power of attorney gives others the power to effectively manage your financial and legal affairs consistent with your wishes.
 Powers of attorney are commonly used when a loved one becomes incapacitated.
 However, powers of attorney are also sometimes used when a person is traveling or becomes physically immobile.
+Many people believe that if they become incapacitated, their spouse can handle their legal and property affairs.
+However, this is not the case.

 Powers of attorney can help avoid the expense of a court supervised conservatorship.